countable-web/open-source-corporation/sales/PROPOSALS.md

   * The process starts before you start writing.
 You want to make sure the odds are stacked in your favour before you invest in writing anything.
   * Specialize!
 Choose similar projects, so you can re-use bits of old proposals that worked.
 It's better to solve the same problem really well than to spread yourself thin.
 Choose an RFP in an area where you have the most expertise, similar work (including successes to hilight), and have a network of people in that area.
-  * Use your network's experience.
+  * Use your network's experience, and team up.
 If you know someone who would be really great to add to your team, write them into the proposal too, and give them a small cut just for being present, even if they do very little work.
-It's better to win more proposals and share the revenue.
-Also, get them (or someone who understand the client) to review your proposal and give you a score before you submit.
+  * Score before you Send.
+Get someone who understands the client to evaluate your proposal and give you a score based on the official criteria before you submit.
-  * Find out who the front runner is.
-Is there an established company other than you that's won similar projects in this area?
-What vendors have the client used for similar projects before?
-Who has beat you on similar RFPs before?
-An easy way to find the frontrunner is to look at the addendum which is usually submitted shortly after the RFP is posted with an answer to questions asked by proponents.
   * Ask questions to qualify or disqualify the project, before writing.
-Your questions should also unearth hidden desires behind the RFP.
+Your questions should increase trust, fill in blanks, and unearth hidden needs behind the RFP.
 Find out the truth about whether you can knock it out of the park.
-You may not like the answer but it's better to find out now and save yourself from wasting time being disqualified later.
-Examples "Would you consider a team outside your industry who can bring fresh ideas, or prefer lots of industry experience?"
+Examples "Would you consider a team outside your industry who can bring fresh ideas, or prefer a firm with lots of industry experience?"
-  * If there's actual scoring criteria, you can forget much of the above, and just focus nearly 100% on that.
-But keep in mind those criteria will often overlap with other principles here.
   * Keep the proposal as short as possible while addressing the criteria and building trust.
-  * Focus on how you can differentiate.

 ## Process